bennettsf/bennettsf/README.md

 ### In Progress:
 - I am currently working on getting the page running on an AWS server so other features can be available.
+- Addition of a footer to provide contact info, etc.

 # React + Vite